Nivalyx/osu-wiki/wiki/Featured_Artists/Featured_Artist_Showcase_Beatmaps/en.md

 Even from its very beginning, the Mappers' Guild has been set into pace with "creating promotional beatmap packs for upcoming featured artists" <!-- https://osu.ppy.sh/community/forums/topics/875743 --> as one of its primary goals; in fact, the six beatmaps that were made for the [MOtOLOiD featured artist announcement](https://osu.ppy.sh/home/news/2017-11-07-new-featured-artist-motoloid) were also the Guild's first ever creations.

-As the guild was running on a closed, application-based entry in its early days, access to upcoming featured artist contents were only restricted a handful of mappers for a while .
-However, [shift from closed, application-based entry to open automatic entry](wiki/Mapping_and_Modding_Timeline#march.5) however,
+As the Gild itself was running on a closed, application-based entry in its early days, access to upcoming featured artist contents were only restricted a handful of mappers (many of which are of [osu!](wiki/Game_mode/osu!) game mode) for a while.
+However, [the Guild's shift from closed, application-based entry to open automatic entry](wiki/Mapping_and_Modding_Timeline#march.5) however,

 [o!s]: /wiki/shared/mode/osu.png "osu!"
 [o!t]: /wiki/shared/mode/taiko.png "osu!taiko"